Fitbit Badges are earned for completing daily and lifetime milestones – and are a superb way of motivating you to hit

-For the most part β except for the weight loss badges β these badges have unique names.
-Climbing 20,000 flights of stairs gets you the Shooting Star badge, for example.
-The step and miles milestones, however, are the really oddly named ones.
+For the most part – except for the weight loss badges – these badges have unique names.
+Climbing 20,000 flights of stairs will get you the Shooting Star badge, for example.
+The step and miles milestones, however, are really specific.
 Walking 1,997 miles gets you the Taj Mahal badge, while the Nile badge means you walked 4,132 miles.
 Fitbit has also introduced new Minions-themed activity badges, which are primarily aimed at users of Fitbit's Ace kids tracker but are currently available to all users.

 It's not totally clear whether these seemingly arbitrary numbers are unique in-jokes or references to the badge names.
 The Nile River, for instance, is 4,258 miles long.
 While the only 1,997 that we think could be related to the Taj Mahal is Señor Blues' 1997 song 'Taj Mahal'.

 The hardest Fitbit badges to earn

 We know you want to know what the most difficult badges are to earn, and we can help you out with that.
 Fitbit officially lists all of the Fitbit badges here, and while we considered listing every single one, we've picked out some of the ones you'll have to put serious work in to unlock:

 Fitbit steps badges